quicbit-js/test-kit/readme.md

 ## t.tableAssert()

+    t.tableAssert(table_or_data, fn, options)

-If your test table adheres to the convention where the first columns are inputs and the last column is expected output (should deep-equal output) of a single function test, then you can write the above test even more concisely as:
+If your test table adheres to the convention where the first columns of a table are inputs and the last column is expected output (should deep-equal output) of a single function test, then you can write the above test even more concisely as:

     var test = require('test-kit).tape()

-    test('test-defaults: count len > 1', function(t) {
+    test('count len > 1', function(t) {
         let tbl = t.tableAssert([
             [ 's',           'v',      'exp' ],
             [ '',            '10',      0  ],